HCUx/Garbage/README.md

 # Garbage
-Everything is here that i learnt.
+Everything is here that I learned.